jpabadir/pace-c/documentation/peer-testing-2/peer-testing-report.md

 - "Tasks are easy to navigate and easy to complete"
 - "The tutorial and home page are very helpful for people who just signed up and wants to learn how the website works"
 - "Very cool design.
 The design of how the mentors accept and decline mentees is very practical"
+- "I feel like [being able to see this form] didn't add too much to my understanding of the process"
+- "I didn't feel to confused, just disappointed"
+- "The site doesn't have the highest quality redirection"
+- "Maybe the page failed to load, I'm not quite sure at this time."
+- "I thought it was pretty reasonable, though the navbar is a bit confusing" -